 The history of the Vosburgh family can be traced back to the Netherlands in the early 16th century before Pieter Jacobse Vosburgh immigrated to Albany (Beverwyck), New York in 1649.
-His son Abraham Vosburgh, was captured and killed by a band of Esopus Indians while working as a carpenter in Esopus, NY.
+His son Abraham Vosburgh, was captured and killed by Esopus Indians while working as a carpenter in Esopus, NY.
 Abraham’s widow, Geertury Pieterse (Coeymans), was left with the task of raising 4 small children under the age of 10.
 She proved to be very capable during very unfavorable times for a single mother.
 Her struggles were well worth it as her children were successful pioneers in their communities.
 Their middle son Jacob Abrahmse Vosburgh was one of the first prominent settlers in Livingston Manor, NY.

 The mainstay for the farm has always been growing good quality fruit.
 A Cornell graduate and a retired agricultural teacher, Arnie continues to grow quality apples.
 Vosburgh Orchards currently comprises 134 acres that offers many varieties of apples.

 In 2014, Arnie partnered with the Scenic Hudson, in collaboration with Columbia Land Conservancy and with support from the USDA-Natural Resources Conservation Service for the permanent preservation of the farm so that it will always remain farm land, which he strongly believes is important to the local community.
 The farm will always be available to supply healthy food and support the town’s agriculture-based economy for future generations.
 With this new partnership he’s expanded the farm, made necessary improvements, and planted a new orchard.